ucirello/gochatbot/README.md

 ### Integrating with other languages (RPC)

-If `GOCHATBOT_RPC_BIND` is set, gochatbot will open a HTTP server in the given address and it will expose two endpoints: `/pop` and `/send`.
+If `GOCHATBOT_RPC_BIND` is set, gochatbot will open a HTTP server in the given address and it will expose four endpoints: `/pop` and `/send` for message handling; `/memoryRead` and `/memorySave` for memory manipulation.

-Both of them use a JSON serialized version of the internal representation of messages.
+Message endpoints use a JSON serialized version of the internal representation of messages.
 Thus if you get from `/pop` this:

 ```json
 {